 Some wartime pressures seriously threatened park resources.
 Timber interests sought to log Sitka spruce in Olympic National Park for airplane manufacture.
-Ranchers pushed to open many areas for grazing.
+Ranchers pushed to open many western areas for grazing.
 Mining companies wanted to search for copper at Grand Canyon and Mount Rainier, manganese at Shenandoah, and tungsten at Yosemite.
-Leaders of scrap metal drives eyed historic cannon at the Service's battlefields and forts.
-Drury successfully defended the parks against most such demands, yielding only in exceptional circumstances.
+Campaigners for scrap metal eyed historic cannon at the Service's battlefields and forts.
+Drury successfully fended off most such demands, yielding only in exceptional circumstances.

-As America's energies were redirected to domestic pursuits after the war, the accelerated development of river basins by the Corps of Engineers and the Bureau of Reclamation posed a new round of threats to the System.
-The proposed Bridge Canyon Dam on the Colorado River would have impounded water through Grand Canyon National Monument into the adjacent national park; Glacier View Dam on the Flathead River in Montana threatened to flood 20,000 acres of Glacier National Park; the reservoir behind the proposed Mining City Dam on Kentucky's Green River would have periodically flooded the underground Echo River in Mammoth Cave; and dams on the Potomac above and below Great Falls would have submerged 40 miles of the historic Chesapeake and Ohio Canal.
-Bureau of Reclamation plans to flood wilderness canyons in Dinosaur National Monument with dams at Echo Park and Split Mountain on the Green and Yampa rivers touched off a conservation battle recalling Hetch Hetchy.
-Secretary of the Interior Oscar L. Chapman's decision to support the project over Park Service opposition contributed to Drury's forced resignation in March 1951.
+As America redirected its energies to domestic pursuits after the war, accelerated development of river basins by the Corps of Engineers and the Bureau of Reclamation posed a new round of threats to the System.
+The proposed Bridge Canyon Dam on the Colorado River would have impounded water through Grand Canyon National Monument into the adjacent national park; Glacier View Dam on the Flathead River in Montana threatened to flood 20,000 acres of Glacier National Park; the reservoir behind the proposed Mining City Dam on Kentucky's Green River would have periodically flooded the underground Echo River in Mammoth Cave; and dams on the Potomac above and below Great Falls would have submerged 40 miles of the historic Chesapeake and Ohio Canal, Bureau of Reclamation plans to flood wilderness canyons in Dinosaur National Monument with dams at Echo Park and Split Mountain on the Green River touched off a conservation battle recalling Hetch Hetchy.
+Secretary of the Interior Oscar L. Chapman's decision to support the project over NPS opposition contributed to Drury's forced resignation in March 1951.
 Congress later declined to approve the Dinosaur dams, however, and most other such proposals affecting parklands were dropped as well.